BenRogersWPG/WebSearch/README.md

 N/A

-## Future Ideas
+## Future Development Ideas and To-dos

+### Ideas
 - Make it a right click menu as well
+- Enable extension to run on VS Code for the web
 - Add submenu to the function and allow multiple websites to be searched from
 - Convert search engine settings to an array, allowing multiple search engines to be used
 - Enable extension to run on all UI elements (currently only works on Text Editor UI)

+### To-dos
-- Enable extension to run on VS Code for the web
+- Add license to the project

 ## Release Notes

+### 1.0.3

+Minor project title updates, added another future development idea to the project Readme

 ### 1.0.2